kmuto/review/doc/format.md

 ```

 Headings should not have any spaces before title; if line head has space, it is as paragraph.

+You should add emply lines between Paragraphs and Headings.

 ## Column